TheCoderAdi/zipouter/README.md

 ```

 # 2.Output<br/>

 ![image](https://github.com/TheCoderAdi/zipouter/assets/111285422/e322047e-5e68-4a86-a79a-19c5ce196cb9)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Issues

 If you encounter any issues or have suggestions, please [open an issue on GitHub](https://github.com/TheCoderAdi/zipouter/issues).

-## Keywords
-npm, zip, extract, process, compilation, java, javascript, python, programming languages